Computing HF^ by factoring mapping classes: Introduction

 \item For each generator $I=i\otimes i'$ of $N$ the differential of $I$ has the form

 where the $\nu_k$ and $\nu'_k$ are strand diagrams with the same restricted support (and $k$ ranges over some index set) and $J$ runs through the generators of $N$.
-(For the $\nu_k$ as in Formula~\eqref{eq:nuk}, we will say that the differential on $N$ \emph{contains} $(i\cdot \nu_k\cdot j)\otimes(j'\cdot \nu_k'\cdot i')$.) \item ${N}$ is graded (see Section~\ref{subsec:AlgebraPMC} below) by a $\lambda$-free grading set~$S$ (see Definition~\ref{def:lambdaFree}). \item Given a generator $I=i\otimes i'$ of $N$, the differential of $I$ contains all terms of the form $i \cdot a(\xi)\cdot j\otimes j'\cdot a'(\xi) \cdot i'$ where $\xi$ is a restricted short chord, and $j\otimes j'$ corresponds to a pair of complementary idempotents. \end{enumerate} Then we say that $N$ is an {\em arc-slide bimodule} for $m$. {bimodule!arc-slide b.|see{arc-slide bimodule}} \end{definition}
+(For the $\nu_k$ as in Formula~\eqref{eq:nuk}, we will say that the differential on $N$ \emph{contains} $(i\cdot \nu_k\cdot j)\otimes(j'\cdot \nu_k'\cdot i')$.) \item ${N}$ is graded (see Section~\ref{subsec:AlgebraPMC} below) by a $\lambda$-free grading set~$S$ (see Definition~\ref{def:lambdaFree}). \item All short near-chords appear in the differential; i.e. given a generator $I=i\otimes i'$ of $N$, the differential of $I$ contains all short near-chords of the form $(i \cdot \nu \cdot j)\otimes (j'\cdot \nu' \cdot i')$. \end{enumerate} Then we say that $N$ is an {\em arc-slide bimodule} for $m$. {bimodule!arc-slide b.|see{arc-slide bimodule}} \end{definition}

 \glsit{$\#$}\glsit{$q$} Let $\PMC$ and $\PMC_0$ be pointed matched circles.
 We can form their connected sum $\PMC\#\PMC_0$.
 Given any idempotent $I(\SetS_0)$ of $\Alg(\PMC_0)$, we have a quotient map

 (For more on this, see Subsection~\ref{subsec:QuotientMap}.)